03 Feb iWALK Hands-Free Crutch – A Physical Therapist’s Experience

 Physical Therapist Eric J Nelson reviews the mobility options available to patients with lower leg injuries, including crutches, knee scooters, and the iWALK Hands-Free Crutch.

-In October 2019, my daughter and I had been attending Brazilian jiu jitsu (BJJ) classes for about seven months.
+In October 2019, my daughter and I had been attending Brazilian jiu-jitsu (BJJ) classes for about seven months.
 It was extremely fun, challenging, and at times frustrating.

 I have a beautiful wife and four children, one of whom was seven months old at the time.
 I live in a home that is a split-level rental and has 14 steps.
-Thankfully the BJJ had really improved my fitness level and I suffer from no significant balance deficits.
+Thankfully the BJJ really improved my fitness level and I suffer from no significant balance deficits.

 A baby in the home, a 1,600 square-foot multistory home, winter weather with snow, and being able to drive or not are all factors that influenced my decision.
 I received no compensation for this review and I hope that it will be a help to others who have to endure a period of non-weight bearing.

-Initially a wheelchair within my home was not possible.
-Steps to enter, limited space, and all the baby equipment did not work.
+Initially, a wheelchair within my home was not possible.
+Steps to enter, limited space and all the baby equipment did not work.
 I borrowed a wheelchair from a friend and it served me well outside for playing with the kids as it allowed me to manage fatigue and have free hands to play ball and work in the garage.

 Wheelchairs are helpful for distance, if you have balance or endurance deficits, or if you need free hands to carry items (if someone else is pushing you).
 They are very difficult to lift into/out of vehicles.
 Cost is a huge drawback.
-The best deal, by purchasing direct through Amazon, can be had for about $100 with elevating leg rests, a cushion, and “lightweight” which is still close to 40 pounds.
+The best deal, by purchasing directly through Amazon, can be had for about $100 with elevating leg rests a cushion and “lightweight” which is still close to 40 pounds.
 If you go through insurance, especially Medicare, be prepared to wait while the reams of bureaucratic paperwork are prepared and you will still pay more than Amazon.
 A loaner from a friend, church, or even VFW is still your best option.

-I was very surprised how unsteady I was right after my surgery while I was still in hospital.
+I was very surprised at how unsteady I was right after my surgery while I was still in the hospital.
 I used the walker for the first few days after I got home until I felt less wobbly and was more used to the pain med effects.
 It is more stable for mild balance problems, but also very tiring and slow.
 It limits the ability to carry items and is no good at all on steps.
 This is a basic device that is a standard we use in the rehab hospital for almost everyone.

 At my fitness level, I could have stuck with it, but once I felt steady, it was gone!
-Walkers are cheap and readily available at a thrift store for $7-10, $30-80 on Amazon new, or ridiculously priced but covered through insurance with a prescription.
+Walkers are cheap and readily available at a thrift store for $7-10, $30-80 on Amazon now, or ridiculously priced but covered through insurance with a prescription.

 In my career as an inpatient rehab PT, I have had little success with crutches.
 Most of our patients have pre-existing balance problems or weakness that limits safety.
 Being at a higher fitness level, I was able to safely use crutches as my primary device for six weeks.
-They work on the steps fairly well so long as you have good balance, and/or use a hand rail on one side.
+They work on the steps fairly well so long as you have good balance, and/or use a handrail on one side.

 They do suffer more drawbacks than advantages in my mind.
 They put pressure on blood vessels and nerves in the underarm area, they create significant weakness in the affected hip as you cannot use the part of your leg that is not injured; you cannot carry items; they fall over and are never near when you get up; they require good coordination; they are very tiring in the community; and they are long to put into your car when you’re driving.

 The benefits are that they are super cheap and usually covered by insurance with a prescription.
 Truthfully, I bought mine for cash on my FSA card for $35 at a pharmacy and they are adjustable enough for me and my kids.
-Hopefully we won’t need them again.
+Hopefully, we won’t need them again.

 This is a really popular option for people and I have a decidedly love/hate relationship with them.
 I love that people can weight bear more symmetrically and use their affected side hip.
 My problem with them is that they are difficult to safely mount and dismount.
 Almost universally people will say they rented one before an elective ankle surgery and when asked if they practiced with it before surgery, they will admit to not practicing with a single leg.

-It requires good balance and strength to pivot and rotate on one leg and good safety awareness to be sure brakes are locked.
-Also, the turning radius is quite large and it requires a lift to turn it within the confines of my home which increases risk of falls.
+It requires good balance and strength to pivot and rotate on one leg and good safety awareness to be sure the brakes are locked.
+Also, the turning radius is quite large and it requires a lift to turn it within the confines of my home which increases the risk of falls.

-iWALK2.0 Hands-Free Crutch
+iWALK Hands-Free Crutch

 In discussions with my colleagues that know of the device, they either love it or are fearful of it due to perceived safety/balance issues, elevated fall risk, and liability concerns should a patient injure themselves after it was recommended to them.
 We, as a medical profession, have become very risk averse.

 When I received my iWALK, it was packed neatly, assembly instructions were simple, and I sized it to myself following the directions online.
-I received it three weeks after my injury and I was so tired of crutches that I began using it immediately.
+I received it three weeks after my injury and I was so tired of crutches that I began using them immediately.

 The knee padding was comfortable given that I had a fresh scar from surgical incisions.
 I did try many types of extra padding, but truthfully it was best with the factory padding and shorts.
 I also found that when using baby powder to ease putting on the compression stocking, I would rub it on my knee and this seemed to reduce painful shearing.
 The extra material from clothing or padding just rubbed and bunched, increasing painful shearing.

 It does increase spine movement when walking and having adequate hip and knee flexibility reduces discomfort with longer community distances.
 My knee incision and painful skin shearing limited distance initially, but gradually I was able to walk through Costco, which made me happy to stop using the hated power cart.
-When I began driving, I would quickly unstrap the device and put it in the passenger side, then climb into vehicle.
+When I began driving, I would quickly unstrap the device and put it on the passenger side, then climb into the vehicle.

 I walked in the grass, gravel, woods, frosty concrete, tile, and carpet.
-I climbed an incline ramp with a solid rail, I attended and participated in a bowling fundraiser my colleagues had for our family.
+I climbed an incline ramp with a solid rail, and I attended and participated in a bowling fundraiser my colleagues had for our family.
 I was able to climb a ladder (discouraged due to safety liability of course), climb onto a 30-foot sailboat and walk across the moving deck safely (much to the shock and horror of my safety police friends).
 When the snow came, I was able to use a snow blower to clean my driveway.

-People were always interested with questions and frequently thought I was a new amputee due to not seeing the leg behind me.
+People were always interested in questions and frequently thought I was a new amputee due to not seeing the leg behind me.
 I had only a few unsafe moments which had no significant outcomes, but that was because I am fit with good balance.
-In the snow the square area on the bottom of the rubberized foot will get packed with snow.
+In the snow, the square area on the bottom of the rubberized foot will get packed with snow.
 When entering from outside into the warm building, that snow will melt and create a slick of water on the tile.
 I had several losses of balance, but never a fall.
-This risk really exists with any assistive device, I do not think the iWALK2.0 is worse than anything else, just important to be careful.
+This risk really exists with any assistive device, I do not think the iWALK crutch is worse than anything else, just important to be careful.

 I hope that this review will be of help and will provide information to those seeking better mobility while waiting for healing.
 Being able to safely adhere to non-weight bearing after fractures or new amputation is tremendously important but also difficult.
-In my opinion and experience the iWALK2.0 can advance healing and promote safe independence, the holy grail of rehabilitation.
+In my opinion and experience the iWALK crutch can advance healing and promote safe independence, the holy grail of rehabilitation.